-Kristen Bell Couldn’t Be More ‘Proud’ As Husband Dax Shepard Celebrates 14 Years Of Sobriety
+Kristen Bell Couldn’t Be More Proud As Husband Dax Shepard Celebrates 14 Years Of Sobriety

-There’s a famous mantra between married couples, ‘happy wife, happy life”, and Kristen Bell is one happy and “proud” wife, as her husband Dax Shepard celebrated 14 years of sobriety on Saturday, as reported by E!
+There’s a famous mantra between married couples, “happy wife, happy life,” and Kristen Bell is one happy and proud wife, as her husband Dax Shepard celebrated 14 years of sobriety on Saturday, as reported by E!
 News.

 It’s no surprise that Kristen Bell, 38, is a supportive and loving wife to her husband Dax Shepard, 43, and doesn’t mind sharing his accomplishments with the world.
-In honor of her husband’s 14th year of being sober, the Bad Moms actress penned a beautiful, congratulatory note for him via her Instagram on Saturday, paying respect to all the hard work the Parenthood actor committed himself to, to get himself clean.
+In honor of her husband’s 14th year of being sober, the Bad Moms actress penned a beautiful, congratulatory note for him via her Instagram on Saturday, paying respect to all the hard work the Parenthood actor committed himself to in order to get clean.

 “I know how much you loved using.
 I know how much it got in your way.
 And I know, because I saw, how hard you worked to live without it,” she wrote.